The first Olympic and Paralympic brothers – DW – 07/22/2024

 Malte and Ole aiming for a medal in Paris

-Numerous pictures of Ole and Malte from their childhood hang in the hallway of their parents' house.
+Numerous childhood pictures of Ole and Maltehang in the hallway of their parents' house.
 Most of them were taken in swimming pools, and many of the photos show the two brothers with medals around their necks.

 "I still can't really comprehend it," says mum Eike.